Spinal Stenosis – All you need to Know

 Diagnosing Spinal Stenosis

-What can you expect from your doctor?
+What can you expect from your doctor during a visit to discuss back and spine issues?
 There are three major imaging tests that the healthcare provide can order to confirm a spinal stenosis diagnosis.

 - X- Rays- use a small amount of radiation that passes through the body and captures an image of the inside.
 This is helpful in pinpointing whether a bone is fractured, compressed, or broken.